 Pays for injuries to other people like pedestrians or passengers in another car, but it only covers $20,000 per person and $40,000 per accident.

-Pays for damage to someone else's car or property - like a fence or building, but the minimum coverage is only $5,000.
+Pays for damage to someone else's car or property - such as a fence or building, but the minimum coverage is only $5,000.

 Pays for up to $8,000 in medical expenses for you and anyone else riding in your car, regardless of who caused the accident.

-Pays for injuries to me or my passengers if I am hurt by someone who does not have auto insurance or a hit & run driver.
+Pays for injuries to your or your passengers if you are hurt by someone who does not have auto insurance or a hit & run driver.

 Bodily Injury and Property Damage

-Pays for damage to my car caused by things like theft or from a crack in my windshield - anything but a car accident.
+Pays for damage to my car caused by things such as theft or from a crack in my windshield - anything but a car accident.

 Pays for damage to your car caused by an accident, such as backing into the garage.